Aldabra: Demography

 A small scientific research station of the SIF is based in La Gigi village on Picard Island.
 The permanent staff (currently 12) conduct research to study Aldabra's biodiversity.

 Transport

 Aldabra is not easily accessed.
 No airstrips, helipads or landing jetties have been permitted on the atoll.
 The nearest airfield is on Assumption is 50 km south-east of Picard Island.
-Bi-monthly supply ships operating from Mahé provide essentials to the research station.
+Bi-annual supply ships operating from Mahé provide essentials to the research station.

 Tourism

 Cruises are operated by several companies along with dive boats which may visit the atoll on expedition tours.
 Visits to the island by people other than the scientists and staff of the SIF are strictly controlled and only guided tours are provided with prior permission.
 As of 2012, a yearly average of 900 tourists visit the atoll.
 Within the atoll, paved walking paths exist from the village of La Gigi, which leads to a promontory from where scenic views of the large lagoon (during low tides) and the mangrove species are seen.